 s.
-Board of Examiners the programme's Board of Examiners, which has been installed in accordance with t. examiner: the individual who, in line with Article 7.12, subsection 3 of the Act, has been appointed to set the examinations;
+Board of Examiners the programme's Board of Examiners, which has been installed in accordance with Article 7.12a of the Act;

+t. examiner: the individual who, in line with Article 7.12, subsection 3 of the Act, has been appointed to set the examinations;